 Why are invasive plants a problem?

-An invasive plant is one that is not native to the area, but has been introduced and is causing damage to the natural environment.
-Since these plants are in a new environment, free from natural predators, parasites, or competitors of their native habitats, they can have very high population sizes.
-These large populations can out-compete and displace native species, or can reduce wildlife food and habitat.
+An invasive plant is not native to the area but has been introduced and damages the natural environment.
+Since these plants are in a new environment, without natural predators, parasites, or competitors of their native habitats, they can have very high population sizes.
+These large populations can compete with and crowd out native species or can limit wildlife food and habitat.
 Some species can also disrupt vital ecosystem functions.
-Other invasive plants cause massive amounts of economic damage to agriculture.
-They can harm or kill crops, clog equipment, and contaminate produce.
-Some invasive plants can even cause direct harm to humans or domestic animals.
+Other invasive plants cause enormous economic damage to agriculture.
+They can damage or kill crops, clog equipment and contaminate products.
+Some invasive plants can even directly harm humans or pets.

-Yes, the agencies and organizations involved are actively managing invasive plants, but the CWMA can help coordinate those efforts.
-It allows us to improve effectiveness and efficiency of management activities, manage across jurisdictional boundaries, pool available resources, and prioritize issues.
+- CWMAs can help coordinate efforts led by agencies and organizations involved actively manage invasive plants.
+It enables us to improve the efficiency and effectiveness of management activities, manage across jurisdictions, pool available resources, and prioritize issues.

 - CWMAs occupy a defined geographic area with a common geography, weed problem, community, climate, political boundary, or land use.

 - The majority of landowners and natural resource managers in the area are involved or represented.

 - CWMAs are committed to cooperation.

 - CWMAs operate under a comprehensive plan that addresses the management or prevention of one or more noxious weeds or invasive plants.